English Standard

 Sample programs and resources

-Sample programs and resources for the English Standard 11–12 Syllabus (2024) are currently in development.
-These samples will include teaching and learning programs, resources, sample assessments and annotated student work samples for the Year 11 'Reading to write: Transition to English standard' focus area and the Year 12 'Language, identity and culture' focus area.
+These sample programs and resources are designed to support enacting the English Standard 11–12 Syllabus (2024).
+These samples include a teaching and learning program, resources, sample assessment and annotated student work samples for the Year 11 ‘Reading to write: Transition to English Standard’ focus area.

 English Standard Stage 6 Syllabus (2017)